aerlinn13/Planc/readme.md

 # Planc
 ![alt text](Assets.xcassets/AppIcon.appiconset/Icon-App-83.5x83.5@2x.png "screenshot")

 Planc - minimalistic open-source to-do list written in Swift 3.
-After App Store release codebase will be published here.
+It is so minimalistic so it was rejected from App Store.
 If you have any questions about Planc, please feel free to email me anytime at danil@chernyshev.pro.

 ![alt text](screenshots/1.png "screenshot")